smkniazi/rondb-docker/README.md

 ## ***New***: Managed RonDB

-Apart from using/building the Docker image `rondb-standalone`, RonDB can also be run as a managed database, using the Docker image `hopsworks/rondb-managed`.
+Apart from using/building the Docker image `rondb`, RonDB can also be run as a managed database, using the Docker image `hopsworks/rondb-managed`.
 This means that the cluster becomes dynamic - one can add nodes, perform rolling software upgrades, do backups and even restore from backups.
 See the directory [managed_rondb](managed_rondb) for more.

 ## Preliminary Notes for YCSB benchmarking